 I’m always amazed at how easy it is to pull together a good vegan Thanksgiving meal.
 And at how few tweaks it takes to turn the dishes of my childhood into the compassionate cuisine that fits my life now.
 You really don’t need to know anything special about vegan cooking to veganize Thanksgiving.

 So here is what is on the menu for this year with my vegan modifications.

 Mashed potatoes.
-I’m making them in the crockpot with soymilk and vegan margarine.
+I make them in the crockpot with soymilk and vegan margarine.

 Stuffing.
-From a commercial mix, prepared with olive oil and veggie broth and with added chopped onions, celery, apples and walnuts
+I use a commercial mix, substituting olive oil and veggie broth for the butter and chicken broth, and adding chopped onions, celery, apples and walnuts

-Roasted fall veggies: Brussels sprouts, golden beets, turnips, parsnips, sweet potatoes, carrots, and onions tossed with extra-virgin olive oil and herbes de Provence and then roasted at 425 for about 45 minutes.
+Roasted fall veggies: Brussels sprouts, golden beets, turnips, parsnips, sweet potatoes, carrots, and onions tossed with olive oil and herbes de Provence and then roasted at 400 degrees for about 45 minutes.

 Cranberries (the directions on the Ocean Spray package are vegan—I use organic sugar—but there are also all kinds of nice vegan recipes with added fruits and brandy.

 Green bean casserole.
-I’m on the fence about this one since we’ll already have plenty of mushrooms for dinner, but it’s so much fun to veganize this (just replace the mushroom soup with sauteed mushrooms and a sauce of soymilk and olive oil thickened with flour) and it will make my husband happy.
+I’m on the fence about this one since it is not a traditional Thanksgiving dish for me.
+But my husband loves it and it’s so much fun to veganize this (just replace the mushroom soup with sauteed mushrooms and a sauce of soymilk and olive oil thickened with flour).
 So, if I have time, I’ll whip this up, too.